5 Best Budibase Alternatives and Competitors in 2026

 • 2 open branches per project

-• one-click localization
+• One-click localization

-$60 per month for first seat, $41.25 for seats 2–5
+Business $60 per month for first seat, $41.25 for seats 2–5

 • Collaboration for up to 5 users (per seat)